MicrosoftDocs/mixed-reality/mixed-reality-docs/hand-menu.md

 **Consider supporting one-handed or hands-free operation**

 Do not assume both of the user's hands are always available.
 Consider a wide range of contexts when one or both hands are not available, and make sure your design accounts for those situations.
 To support a one-handed hand menu, you can try transitioning the menu placement from hand-locked to world-locked when the hand flips (goes palm down).
-For hands-free scenarios, consider using a voice command to invoke the hand menu buttons.
+For hands-free scenarios, consider using a voice command to invoke the hand menu.

 **Avoid adding buttons near the wrist (system home button)**